isomerpages/moe-victoriasch/_prospective-students/Admission to VS/Direct School Admissions to Sec 1 (Year 1).md

 12\.
 You can update, withdraw and re-submit your application during the application period.
 Application closes on&nbsp;**3 June (3pm)**.Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the school’ academic and non-academic requirements, and the programmes available to develop the area of talent.

-13\.  **Sports trials, auditions, selection tests and interviews (July to August).** Sports trials, auditions, selection tests and interviews will be conducted for shortlisted applicants for DSA/Sports and DSA/Aesthetics in&nbsp;July to August.&nbsp; Shortlisted applicants will be notified of the dates and timings.
+13\.  **Trials, auditions, selection tests and interviews (July to August).** You will receive notification from us by **Fri 25 Jul 2025**, if your child has been shortlisted to undergo Direct School Admission (DSA) selection trials/auditions/interviews.
+All applicants will receive their application outcomes by Thu 4 Sep 2025.
+Trials, auditions, selection tests and interviews will be conducted for shortlisted applicants for DSA/Sports and DSA/Aesthetics in&nbsp;July to August.&nbsp; Shortlisted applicants will be notified of the dates and timings.

 14\.
 Interviews will be conducted for shortlisted DSA applicants&nbsp;during the sports trials, auditions and interviews.
 Shortlisted applicants will be informed if we need them to provide the following supporting documents:
     h.
 Certified true copies or documentary proof of non-school based activities and achievements.